Holtorf Medical Group

 Research has also shown that hypothyroid patients frequently exhibit a history of migraine issues during childhood.
 This may be an indicator of a predisposition to developing hypothyroidism.
-The occurrence of hypothyroidism may also contribute to raising migraine conditions from being episodic (occurring irregularly or infrequently) to chronic (long lasting and occurring regularly).
-Although this study presents a strong relation between the two conditions, there is not a definitive answer regarding causal factors or which condition influences the other.
+The occurrence of hypothyroidism may also contribute to raising migraine conditions from being episodic (occurring irregularly or infrequently) to chronic (long-lasting and occurring regularly).
+Although this study presents a strong relationship between the two conditions, there is not a definitive answer regarding causal factors or which condition influences the other.

 Unlike other headache and migraine conditions, hypothyroid headaches fluctuate depending on one’s thyroid function.
 Therefore, if one’s thyroid condition degrades, the severity of their headache increases.
 In contrast, as thyroid function improves or is optimized, headaches reduce in severity or disappear completely.
 With proper treatment of one’s thyroid condition, one may experience complete resolution of their headache condition.